 This unsolicited note from a customer illustrates a very important point - that is, when bass overhang is eliminated, true bass is revealed, and this often includes bass fundamentals which were previously masked by transient smearing and other anomalies which can be caused by poor vibration treatment, such as those caused by rubber or polymer layers.
 Remove the rubber, replace it with a dissipative methodology that eliminates noise without distorting the signal, and suddenly you can hear what's "really" there, like an image suddenly snapping into focus after being blurred.
-Bass quality is often profoundly affected by vibration in a key component- and it sometimes takes a bit of experimentation to determine just where the problem is originating.
+Bass quality is profoundly affected by vibration in a key component- and it sometimes takes a bit of experimentation to determine just where the problem is originating.
 In the case cited in the quote above, the component used with the Super Plus platform was a preamplifier.
 The preamplifier is a very important, often vital part of most music systems, acting as the control center that also performs the initial signal processing and/or routing.
 This is critical, since ALL source signals travel through it and can be subject to damage by vibration.

 In the case above, this particular preamp was quite susceptible to vibration effects, and before the Super Plus platform was installed, another type of "isolation" platform - an "isolation sink" that used a rubber air bag (actually, a small tire!) as a cushion to "ward off" vibration had been used.
 These types of "air bladder" tables are touted as an end-all for all isolation and vibration problems, since they purport to provide an "air cushion" of isolation.
-Unfortunately, such is not the case, since the actual "isolator" in these devices is not air, but rather a stretched membrane of rubber that uses compressed air to keep it supported.
+Unfortunately, such is not the case, since the actual "isolator" in such devices is not air, but rather a stretched membrane of rubber that uses compressed air to keep it supported.
 The component is not riding on air - it is riding on the rubber walls of an air bag.
 When we ride on a tire, say, on a bicycle, and go over a bump, it is not the air that is providing the compliance that cushions our rear ends - it is the stretched rubber of the tire itself.
 (Air does not like to be compressed, and various strange and unexpected things happen whenever air is forced to contract or expand - but more about that elsewhere) Rather than provide effective isolation or improve performance aspects, this air bag platform actually made the problem worse, because devices such as these (like rubber feet and rubber pods) store and release energy, distorting transient response and even affecting perceived frequency response by transposing energy from the time domain to the frequency domain.
 While stretched rubber devices such as air bag isolation platforms can give an initial "impression" of a warmer midrange and fuller bass, all that these devices are really providing is time-smearing of information in this region.

 Thus, it is not surprising that when this distortion-producing device was removed and replaced with a Super Plus platform, the result was a "shocking" revelation - as reported on in the quote above.
 This is what we mean when we say that our isolation devices are not "reactive."
-An air bag system is a reactive system, because the system itself reacts and actually changes its vital characteristics as it responds to vibration - which means that, moment to moment, systems like this have a different resonant character, introducing very complex distortions to your music.
-Our devices are either conductive or resistive in nature - which means they behave in a more linear and predictable fashion (that is, they do not change their characteristics) while converting energy to heat or diverting energy to a greater ground where it can be absorbed.
+An air bag system is a reactive system, because the system itself reacts and actually changes its characteristics as it responds to vibration - which means that, moment to moment, systems like this have a different resonant character, introducing very complex distortions to your music.
+Symposium devices are either conductive or resistive in nature - which means they behave in a more linear and predictable fashion (that is, they do not change their characteristics) while converting energy to heat or diverting energy to a greater ground where it can be absorbed.
 That means they are linear, and they will not modify the original signal, which is what is desired in a sound reproduction system.

 The Super Plus platform is a "quasi-solid" platform that is designed to dissipate excess vibratory energy as heat energy, and so it doesn't add additional resonances to the system- which is why the person quoted above was "shocked" by the improvements he heard in his system when he added a Super Plus platform under his preamplifier.
 When the original resonance is removed, his preamp was allowed to function more closely to its theoretical limits, and his system performance took a leap forward.
 The same kind of benefits are heard with all types of components, active and passive - preamps, amps, CD and SACD players, digital servers and storage devices, power conditioners, power supplies, loudspeakers, and more, because in all cases, the physics of what is happening and the benefits from addressing it is the same.